eilvelia/tdl/README.md

 ##### `client.connect() => Promise<undefined>`

-You can use this method to initialize and connect your client with Telegram.
+You can use the `connect` method to initialize and connect your client with Telegram.
 Returns a promise.

 ```js